quangcongvn/word-count/README.md

 ## Shortcut
 - [Markdown Fast Reference](https://guides.github.com/features/mastering-markdown/#examples)
 # Idea
-Create a tool for counting English works.<br>
+View word definition.<br>
+On word definition, select any work and view.<br>
+Repeat process for generate habbit: **use English dictionary** and **natural reflex with English**.
+# How
-Using [Google Dictionary (by Google)](https://chrome.google.com/webstore/detail/google-dictionary-by-goog/mgijmajocgfcbeboacabfgobmjgjcoja) for view word definitions easily and **fast**.
+Using Chrome extension [Google Dictionary (by Google)](https://chrome.google.com/webstore/detail/google-dictionary-by-goog/mgijmajocgfcbeboacabfgobmjgjcoja) for view word definitions easily and **fast**.<br>
+Create a tool for:
+1. work space for click, use html page.
+2. counting English words for statistics.

+<script src="myscripts.js"></script>